Essential Oils and Brain Injury – What You are Not Being Told

 This essential oil, as well as others, can provide healing and balance at the cellular level.
 Essential oils can be diffused or inhaled right from the bottle.

 Doing either can offer a new therapy that can be used with other therapies to help cure illness.
-While essential oils are still be explored, it is exciting to know that they are therapeutic and are offering a new take on medicine.
+While essential oils are still being explored, it is exciting to know that they are therapeutic and are offering a new take on medicine.

 Benefits of Diffused or Inhaled Essential Oils

-• help with weight management
+• Help with weight management;

-• improve the digestive tract
+• Improve the digestive tract;

-• stimulate growth hormone production and receptivity
+• Stimulate growth hormone production and receptivity;

-• improve concentration and mental clarity
+• Improve concentration and mental clarity;

-• improve alertness of the mind
+• Improve alertness of the mind;

-• improve hormonal balance
+• Improve hormonal balance;

-• reduce bacteria, fungus, mold, and odors
+• Reduce bacteria, fungus, mold, and odors.

 It does matter what kind of essential oil you purchase.
 The therapeutic grade does matter.
-The purity of a said oil and the therapeutic value will depend on many varying factors.
+The purity of said oil and the therapeutic value will depend on many varying factors.
 These include what sort of soil the plant was grown in, as well as what the condition of the soil is.
 Other factors include if the fertilizer used was organic or a chemical, the climate that the plant was grown in as well as the distillation process used.

 When purchasing an essential oil, look for those that are labeled as 100% therapeutic grade essential oil.
 While certain oils may be labeled as 100% organic essential oil, they may not be pure.
 Those that are labeled as therapeutic are tested in a lab and also certified to be free from any impurities.